Joe Krupa

-Joseph S. Krupa, Sr. (July 6, 1933 – September 13, 2011) was a former American football defensive tackle who played nine seasons for the Pittsburgh Steelers in the National Football League.
+Joseph S. Krupa Sr. (July 6, 1933 – September 13, 2011) was an American professional football player who was a defensive tackle for nine seasons with the Pittsburgh Steelers of the National Football League (NFL).
 Krupa was selected to the Pro Bowl after the 1963 season.
-He attended Purdue University.
+He played college football for the Purdue Boilermakers.
 Krupa is a member of the Chicagoland Sports Hall of Fame.